yuliaoleynik/GraficSFML-Shapes/README.md

 # GraficSFML-Shapes
-This is a completely finished third laboratory work using the SFML graphics library on the C ++ language.
+ALL FILES ON MASTER BRANCH.This is a completely finished third laboratory work using the SFML graphics library on the C ++ language.

 Topic: Inheritance.
 Polymorphism.